Personal Independence Payment

 Personal Independence Payment (PIP) is a benefit paid to help people with some of the extra costs caused by long-term ill-health or a disability.

 Most people who are currently getting Disability Living Allowance – except under 16s and those who were aged 65 on 8th April 2013 - are gradually being reassessed for Personal Independence Payment instead.
-If you are currently getting Disability Living Allowance and are not sure if you are going to be affected by this change, you can use this online checker.
+If you are currently getting Disability Living Allowance and are not sure if you are going to be affected by this change, you can use the GOV.UK Personal Independence Payment checker.

 Who Can Get Personal Independence Payment?